saleh88hbg/BattleshipPyth-MS3/README.md

 ## Deployment

 This project was published and deplyed using the Code Institute mock teminal for Heroku
- - Steps for deplyment:
+ - Steps for deployment:
    - Fork or clone this repository
    - Create a new Heroku application
    - Set the buildpack in the setting to "heroku/python" and "heroku/nodejs"
    - In the "Deploy" menu chose "Deployment method" GitHub
-   - Connect and chose the repository in the "App connected to GitHub"
+   - Connect and choose the repository in the "App connected to GitHub"
-   - Choose either "Automatic deployment" = wich mean that every push to the branch you specify will deploy a new version of this app
+   - Choose either "Automatic deployment" = wich means that every push to the branch you specify will deploy a new version of this app
    - "Manual deploy" = this will deploy the current state/version of the branch

 The live link can be found here - https://battleship-ms3.herokuapp.com/